duttaturja/Hospital-Management-System/README.md

 - **Email:** [duttaturja@gmail.com](mailto:duttaturja@gmail.com),    [probalnath50@gmail.com](mailto:probalnath50@gmail.com)
 - **GitHub:** [@duttaturja](https://github.com/duttaturja),    [@ProbalSourav](https://github.com/ProbalSourav)

 ---

+## 🖑 Contribution

 Thank You for visiting our repository!
 Feel free to contribute to this repository while submitting a Pull Request.
-Follow and star will be appreciated <3
+Follow and star will be appreciated <3.

 ___

 This README provides all essential details for understanding, installing, and contributing to the **Hospital Management System** project.